Media and Design Program

 Maximum Hours: 99

-DDSN 2000 Branding & Semiotics (3)
+DDSN 2000 Branding and Semiotics (3)

 This studio course examines semiotics and identity (logo) design from historical and practical perspectives.
 Topics introduced in this course are the study of signs and symbols and the fundamentals of branding with a specific focus on identity (logo) design.
 Various types of logos will be analyzed and identified and the elements that make them iconic and memorable will be studied.
 With this knowledge, students will use the entire design process to create logos, symbols and app icons.
 Additionally, students will engage in written and verbal communication for ideation and presentation.
 Lectures, readings, class demonstrations, group exercises and writing assignments are used.

-DDSN 2100 UX Research & Strategy (3)
+DDSN 2100 User Experience Research and Strategy (3)

 DDSN 2101 Foundations of Interactive Design (3)